-Denmark offers a special reduced tax scheme for scientists and specialists and a special time-limited tax regime for expatriates.
+Denmark may offer a special reduced tax scheme for scientists and specialist being employed directly from abroad.

 Education is compulsory in Denmark for children from the age of 6 to approximately 15 years old.
 There are international schools in Copenhagen and the surrounding suburbs.
 Prior to starting school, Denmark has a public childcare system as an integral part of the social welfare system.
 In addition, there is a nursery for children aged 0-6 onsite at Novo Nordisk’s headquarters in Bagsvaerd, close to Copenhagen, although places are limited.